kyleparran/C-_group_7/phase_5/README.md

 ## Latency Results
 ![analysis/per_order_latency.png](analysis/per_order_latency.png)

 The latency in the plain and pooled version increases with the number of orders.
 Our optimized version has a much lower latency.
-At first the latency gets smaller with the number of orders, but then it increases again.
+It's latency actually gets better as number of orders increase.
 This reflects the amount of overhead which does not scale with the number of orders.

 ## Unit Test Results
 ```